 On the flip side, Assoc.
 Prof. Stokes says, ‘if you think that what you have is your right or entitlement, then you can rationally justify to yourself giving less of it away.

 ‘Once we see how much of our lives are based on pure good luck, that should make us more generous people.’

 Whether you have a history of generosity or not, it’s never too late to start giving to others.
 Indeed, Assoc.
 Prof. Stokes says we depend on it for a prosperous society.

 ‘Humans are very fragile creatures,’ he says.
 ‘We can only really survive because of our generosity and mercy towards other people.
 Ask yourself what you’d lose by being generous.
 Are you going to give up something that you need desperately?’

 Unsure where to start?
-Keep some loose change in your car for collection tins.
+Keep some loose change in your car for collection tins or a spare mask for someone who may have forgotten theirs.
 Visit a friend who’s having a hard time and do the dishes or pop on a load of washing.
-Drive an elderly neighbour to church.
-Pay for a round at the pub.
 Just because.